GeorgeCrossIV/AstraDB-Vector-Search-Yelp-Data/README.md

 #### Steps
 - Download the sample vectors.hdf5 file.
 - Run the run.sh script to start the NoSql Bench test

-## Prerequisites
-- Set up an [Astra DB](https://www.datastax.com/products/datastax-astra) database.
-- Create a keyspace (named "yelp" in examples).
-- Use the provided CQL script for creating the review table.
-- Download a secure connect bundle.
-- Generate an application token (record clientId and secret).
-- Obtain a Hugging Face token.

 ## File Descriptions